Assessing and Improving Health Care Quality

 - Describe the main methods of quality improvement.

-Linking these topics to the Medical Council exam objectives, especially section 78-4.
+Linking these topics to the Medical Council exam objectives, especially section 78-4 and 78-12.

 Every health care professional wants to do a good job and help patients.
-However, things do not always go according to plan and the safety of patients is compromised.
-Sometimes patients’ laboratory results get lost and tests have to be repeated.
+However, things do not always go according to plan and the safety of patients may be compromised.
+Practices are not always based on the best available evidence; sometimes laboratory results get lost and tests have to be repeated.
 Sometimes patients are given medications to which they are known to have contraindications.
-Practices are not always based on the best available evidence.
+Practices are not always based on the best available evidence – examples of adverse events and medical errors.

 - Adverse outcome: an unsatisfactory outcome that arises as part of the natural course of the disease, for instance, a gastrointestinal bleed due to a stress ulcer in a patient with pneumonia.

-- Adverse event: unintended injury or complication that was caused by health care management, rather than by the patient’s underlying disease, and that leads to death, disability or prolonged hospital stays.1 Adverse events include complications that arise from treatment, inherent (and often unforeseeable) risks of interventions, and errors.
+- Adverse event: unintended injury or complication that was caused by health care management, rather than by the patient’s underlying disease, and that could lead to severe outcomes, including death, disability or prolonged hospital stays.2 Adverse events include complications that arise from treatment, inherent (and often unforeseeable) risks of interventions, and errors.
 For instance, a gastro-intestinal bleed may occur even with adequate monitoring of warfarin treatment.

-- Medical error: an adverse event that was preventable.
-For instance, a gastro-intestinal bleed in a patient on warfarin treatment that was not monitored adequately.
-Medical errors include: errors of execution, such as slips (operating on the wrong side), lapses (forgetting to check for allergies), or fumbles (needlestick injuries).
-These are errors in automatic functioning that are often due to fatigue or stress.
+- Medical error: an act of omission or commission in planning or execution that contributes (or could contribute) to an unintended result – usually but not necessarily a negative result.3 Examples would include a gastro-intestinal bleed in a patient on warfarin treatment that was not monitored adequately.
+Medical errors include errors of execution, such as slips (operating on the wrong side), lapses (forgetting to check for allergies), or fumbles (needlestick injuries).
+Such errors in automatic functioning are often due to fatigue or stress.
 Other errors are due to mistakes or failures of reasoning that result in a poor choice of treatment plan (treating for heartburn when the patient has classic symptoms and signs of myocardial infarction).
-These errors can be due to a failure in attitude resulting in inadequate investigation, or to gaps in knowledge.
+These errors can be due to gaps in knowledge or to a failure in attitude resulting in inadequate investigation.

-Because many adverse events arise from inherent risks and not from errors, it is prudent to use the term “adverse event” unless error has definitively been established.
+Because many adverse outcomes arise from inherent risks rather than from error, it is prudent to use the term “adverse event” unless error has definitively been established.

-Patient safety has become a universal concern, and is more likely to be improved by overall quality improvement than by piecemeal reaction to adverse events.
-In Canada, the Romanow Commission found that responsibility for ensuring quality and safety of care is distributed among a number of different players and organizations in the health care system, including numerous professional and regulatory bodies.2 In such a system of divided responsibilities, lines of accountability can be unclear, so required actions may not be carried out or may not be followed up thus errors occur.
+Patient safety has become a universal concern and is more likely to be improved by overall quality improvement than by piecemeal responses to adverse events.
+In Canada, the Romanow Commission found that responsibility for ensuring quality and safety of care is distributed among several different players and organizations in the health care system, including numerous professional and regulatory bodies.4 In such a system of divided responsibilities, lines of accountability can be unclear, so required actions may not be carried out or may not be followed up, and errors occur.
 Furthermore, sharing of information and learning are inhibited.
 Following the publication of the Canadian Patient Safety Strategy, a Patient Safety Institute was set up in 2003.
 Also, the Health Council of Canada was created in 2004 to provide a perspective on health care issues, including quality and safety, and their impact on the health of Canadians.
 Most provinces have created agencies responsible for examining the quality of care and for informing both public and government of their findings.
-Many hospitals have some kind of safety audit, often in the form on morbidity and mortality conferences, and physicians can be required to carry out regular assessments of their practice.
-However, coordinated and integrated structures to support patient safety are still lacking.3
+Many hospitals have some kind of safety audit, often in the form on morbidity and mortality rounds, and physicians can be required to carry out regular assessments of their practice.
+However, coordinated and integrated structures to support patient safety are still lacking.5

-One method of classifying adverse events is to relate them to the stage of medical intervention at which they occur.4 (For another, see Nerd’s corner: Using services appropriately)
+One method of classifying medical errors and adverse events is to relate them to the stage of medical intervention at which they occur:8

 - Error or delay in diagnosis